briana-roy/merge-sort-interactive/README.md

 # Merge Sort Interactive
-Interactive Merge Sort 2.0 is a revisit of an old project I did when I was first learning web dev.
-Now that its been 4 years I wanted to recreate the app.
-If you don't want to fork this front end code, just check out the WORK IN PROGRESS remake here: https://codepen.io/0xbri/pen/KgrqXk?editors=1111
+Interactive Merge Sort 2.0 is a revisit of an old project I did.
+Check out the WORK IN PROGRESS remake here: https://codepen.io/0xbri/pen/KgrqXk?editors=1111